Quick Answer

 - CFPB - Savings Resources(opens in new tab)

 Disclaimer: This content is for educational and informational purposes only and does not constitute financial, tax, or investment advice.
 CD rates change frequently based on market conditions and Federal Reserve policy.
 Always verify current rates with individual financial institutions before opening a CD.
 Consult with a qualified financial advisor for personalized guidance.
+Data current as of May 2026, verified against Bankrate, NerdWallet, and FDIC weekly national rates.

 Content reviewed by the Digital Calculator Team.
 Learn more about our accuracy standards.